tin6150/cmaq-old/README.rst

   using a new version of PGI_netcdf.def file, at least c1576fc cmaq.img is writable, with rebuild hdf5, libnetcdff compiled by pgi pgf90.
 [2019.0728]

+* setup.sh to have scripted compilation for ioapi, m3tools.
+2019.0730.
+  focus is singularity container with PGI compiler, pgf90.  using cmaq.b0728c.img cmaq coming next, per instruction in doc/README.txt.rst edits will be checked into git

 Singularity